 Tip: When you cook this, make a batch of quinoa and freeze both parts in dinner-sized portions so you have a full meal ready when you need it.

 Rich, meaty and like a warm hug on a rainy night, this classic Bolognese sauce from Laughing Spatula is perhaps the best dinner Swiss Army knife you can keep in your freezer.
 Pour it over pasta, put it in a bun as sloppy Joes or spoon it over polenta, it takes to almost any carb you can find.
 Make a big batch on a weekend (your house will smell amazing!), then freeze it in dinner-sized portions for later.

-Tip: Freeze it laying flat so that you can stack them in an organized fashion or use an accordion file to store.
+Tip: Freeze the individiual portions in zip-close freezer bags laying flat so that you can stack them in an organized fashion, or use an accordion file to store them.